 - Use infinitives and participles – Teaches students the proper use of infinitives and participles through interactive exercises.
 Students will learn how to differentiate between infinitive phrases and prepositional phrases, and then be able to use infinitive phrases correctly.

 - Use parts of speech correctly – Students learn the rules for demonstrative adjectives, pronouns, and modifiers.
 Lessons teach the students how to identify the correct verb tense, progressive verbs, adverbs that are used as intensifiers, indefinite pronouns, and the perfect verb tense.

 - Variety of sentence types – Teaches students about complex sentences and the various punctuation, subject verb agreement, and parallel structure that is needed to form these sentences correctly.

-Eighth grade lessons are organized into fourteen chapters that introduce and cover:
+Math lessons are organized into 14 chapters that introduce and cover:

 - Number Systems – Teaches students number theory in relation to scientific notation of numbers between zero and one.
 Students learn to identify rational and irrational numbers.
 Absolute value is taught and students are asked to explain and solve problems that apply this concept.